openads-project/carla-ros-bridge/carla_spawn_objects/README.md

 ## Vehicles

 - a vehicle needs to be defined on top level
   - a vehicle can not be attached to other vehicles
+- a vehicle can contain multiple sensors/children
+  - a child can be
+    - a sensor (tested)
+    - a blueprint (tested)
+    - a group (tested)

 ## Groups

+- a group can be defined on top level
+- a group can be defined in blueprints or vehicles
-- a group have one or multiple children
+- a group can contain multiple children
   - a child can be
     - a sensor (tested)
     - a blueprint (tested)
     - a group (not tested)

 ## Blueprints

 - a blueprint can be defined in the blueprint section
 - a blueprint can be used in other blueprints
+- a blueprint can be used as a group child
-- a blueprint can be used in the objects section
+- a blueprint can be used as a vehicle child
 - a blueprint can be of type
   - group (tested)
   - sensor (not tested)